ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 > [!primary]
 > In this tutorial, the installation and configuration of Stormshield Network Security is done primarily via the command line.
 Open a terminal to execute the instructions.
 >
-> Please note that all sections related to « High Availability », « stormshield-2 », or « vlan199 » are optional.
+> Please note that all sections related to « High Availability » or « stormshield-2 » are optional.
 They are included to demonstrate how to set up the system with two instances in an active/passive mode for high availability.
 Normally, it can also function with just one instance if that is sufficient for your needs.

 #### Configure your vRack